hfwalvir/PowerBI-Portfolio-Project/README.md

 This project presents a dynamic Power BI dashboard designed to visualize car sales data, transforming raw data into actionable insights.
 It's an ideal addition to a data analytics portfolio, demonstrating expertise in data processing, visualization, and dashboard creation tailored for the automotive industry.

 **Certifications Held**
-Power BI: Integrating AI and Machine Learning Data-Driven Decisions with Power BI
+Power BI: Integrating AI and Machine Learning, Data-Driven Decisions with Power BI

 **Key Features**